 Emphasis on Shareholder Interests and Social Responsibility

-In proxy matters involving the companies in which the Funds invest, we vote in a way that is intended to maximize the value of investments to shareholders, subject to reasonable standards of social responsibility.
+In proxy matters involving the companies in which the Funds invest, we vote in a way that is intended to maximize the value of investments to shareholders, subject to reasonable ethical standards.
 Any conflict between shareholder interests and the business interests of the Advisor are resolved in the way that will most benefit the shareholders of the Funds.

 When voting proxy ballots, we give substantial weight to the recommendation of management, in an attempt to give the company broad flexibility to operate as it believes is appropriate.
-However, we consider each issue on its own merits, and the position of a company’s management will not be supported in any situation where we view it to be against the best interests of shareholders, or against reasonable standards of ethical conduct and social responsibility.
+However, we consider each issue on its own merits, and the position of a company’s management will not be supported in any situation where we determine, in our discretion, that the position is not in the best interests of shareholders, or against reasonable standards of ethical conduct.

 We strongly favor incentive compensation in the form of cash bonuses rather than stock or option grants.
 In contrast, we view stock and option incentive plans as hostile to the interests of shareholders, dilutive, subject to windfalls unrelated to financial performance, ineffective in enhancing the market value of equities, and poorly suited to increasing the long-term cash flows available to shareholders.
 We generally vote against stock and option incentive plans, and support expensing the full value of option grants on an accrual basis.